Simple Gut ReSet

 and massage to encourage relaxation, rest, and good sleep, further supporting your gut health,

 hormone balance, and immunity.
-Adaptogens may be necessary here.
+Adaptogens and specific nutrients may be helpful here.

 If you fall back to your old ways or less beneficial habits, then just try again,